The ultimate food adventure in Morocco

 CASABLANCA: NOT THE MOVIE!

 The capital city of Casablanca is home to every imaginable type of Moroccan cuisine.
 If you want to try any type of food, you can visit Rick’s Café but the lore behind the café and its association with the movie will prevent you from enjoy the food, so you are going to dive deeper into the city.

-Just near the Rick’s Café, there is the Casablanca port, which offers dishes made of the freshest seafood.
-Shrimp Mqila is a best seller there and if you go deep enough, the line of people waiting to enjoy their egg and shrimp dish will amaze you.
+Just near the Rick’s Café, there is the Casablanca port, which offers dish made of the freshest seafood.
+Shrimp Mqila is the bestseller there and if you go deep enough, the line of people waiting to enjoy their egg and shrimp dish will amaze you.
 The shrimps come directly from the sea to you pan.
-The conditions where you eat may not be perfect but it is still delicious.
+The conditions where you eat may not be perfect, but it is still delicious.